maxaquino/edge-demo-setup/README.md

 - ansible-galaxy collection install -r collections/requirements.yml
 ```

-Populate the "hosts" inventory file accordingly with the name of the ec2 instance, the user and the ssh key
+Populate the "hosts" inventory file accordingly with the name of the ec2 instance, the user and the ssh key.

 *Set up environment variables*